Alejandro-Fuste/final-project/README.md

 ## Usage

-This application is a full-stack MERN application.
+This application is a full-stack <strong>MERN</strong> application.

 ## License